infraweave-io/aws-bootstrap/README.md

 ## Clone the Repository 📥

-Clone the [aws-bootstrap](https://github.com/infraweave-io/aws-bootstrap-example), designed to simplify your setup process.
+Clone [this](https://github.com/infraweave-io/aws-bootstrap), designed to simplify your setup process.
 The repository structure is as follows:

 ```
 .